ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 This predictability allows the system to avoid all the logic involved in knowing where some tokens end and others begin.
 The other trick the script compiler uses is to put in characters indicating how far something extends.
 This jump value is used for things like if statements to skip over failing segments of the if.
-Actual script execution, be it output processing or pattern processing jumps via switch statements on the initial character of a token.
+It is used for knowing where a pattern label ends and even for skipping over entire rules.

 # Rule Tags